-- factors that affect the efficacy of the treatment (e.g. for post-harvest treatments: packaging, packing method, stacking, timing of treatments (pre/post packaging or processing, in transit, on arrival)).
-The circumstances of the treatment should be stated, for example the efficacy of a treatment may be affected by packaging, and data should be provided to support all the circumstances that are applicable. - monitoring of critical parameters (e.g. exposure time, dose, temperature of regulated article and ambient air, relative humidity).
-For example: - the number and placement of gas sampling lines (fumigation) - the number and placement of temperature/humidity sensors.
+- factors that affect the efficacy of the treatment (e.g. for post-harvest treatments: packaging, packing method, stacking, timing of treatments (pre/post packaging or processing, in transit, on arrival).
+The circumstances of the treatment should be stated, for example the efficacy of a treatment may be at cted by ackaging, and data should be provided to support all the circumstances that are applicable. - monitoring of critical parameters (e.g. exposure time, dose, temperature of related article and ambient air, relative humidity).
+For example: - the number and placement of gas sampling lines (fumigation - the number and placement of temperature/humidity sensor

-In addition, any special procedures that affect the success of the treatment (e.g. to maintain the quality of the regulated article) should be included.
+In addition, any special procedures that affect the success of the treatment (e.g. a maintain the quality of the regulated article) should be included.